 Embark your ship and visit the Valleys of the Kings and Queens

-On arrival in Luxor, you’ll be met at the airport by a Vantage representative for your transfer to the Nile waterfront, where the m/s Nebu invites you to climb aboard for seven nights of luxury river cruising.
+Upon arrival in Luxor, you’ll be greeted at the airport and board your private transfer to the Deluxe, 5-star m/s Nebu to begin seven nights of luxury river cruising.
 After a safety briefing, you’ll enjoy lunch on board ship and settle in to your spacious and stylish suite.

-Another perfect opportunity to let the ageless scenery of the world’s longest and most legendary river drift by, as we start our relaxing return cruise past Kom Ombo and towards Edfu.
-Board a traditional wooden felucca sailboat and relax in the glorious sunshine as dry deserts, lush farmlands, and rural villages unfurl alongside.
+Today offers another perfect opportunity to marvel at the timeless scenery of the world’s longest and most legendary river as you cruise back downriver past Kom Ombo and towards Edfu.
+Perhaps you’ll relax on deck in the glorious sunshine as dry deserts, lush farmlands, and rural villages unfurl onshore.
 Listen to the laughing calls of pied kingfishers as they skim the waters, and to the beautiful adhan (Muslim call to prayer) floating up from the minarets of passing mosques.

-After a day of enchanting relaxation, we’ll don traditional galabiyas (also known as Jellabiyas) for a fun party on board.
-Now that you’re dressed like an Egyptian, you’ll be ready to dance like an Egyptian — and a vibrant Oriental show with lively music will set the mood for a festive night like no other.
+After a day of enchanting relaxation, you’ll don traditional galabiyas for a fun costume party on board.
+Now that you’re dressed like an Egyptian, you’ll be ready to dance like one, too!
+A vibrant Oriental show with lively music will set the festive mood.

 Horse-drawn carriages will be waiting for us along the waterfront at Edfu this morning for the ride through this small river city to the famously well-preserved temple of Horus.
 The largest temple dedicated to the falcon god, it is notable for the two stone falcons at its entrance and the huge relief figures on its façade.